Keep Up With Us

 Golfing in Breckenridge extends throughout the summer into September.
 The Breckenridge Golf Course is situated in the breathtaking, glacier-sculpted Upper Blue River Valley and Breckenridge is the only town in the world to maintain a Jack Nicklaus-designed 27-hole golf course.
 The clubhouse sits at an elevation of 9,324 feet and features a restaurant, bar, golf shop and full practice facilities.

-This fall, you can also try solving clues and escaping from an Escape Room, a Country Boy Mine tour complete with gold panning, BreckCreate classes and workshops, as well as ghost, history and museum tours in Breckenridge.
-For more activities to do in Breckenridge in September, check out more of our our top activities to do in fall!
+This fall, you can also try solving clues and escaping from an Escape Room, a Country Boy Mine tour complete with gold panning, BreckCreate classes, and workshops, as well as ghost, history and museum tours in Breckenridge.
+For more activities to do in Breckenridge in September, check out more of our top 100 activities to do in fall!